eight-week blocks, done right

 Term-based courses on each platform

-Major platforms ranked by how natively they handle term-based courses.
+Major platforms ranked by how well they handle term-based courses.

-• MomenceSupported.
-Less native than the operator-friendly tools.
-Subscription + platform fee or premium tier.
+• MomenceSupported, but less smooth than the tools built for operators.
+Subscription + platform fee or Custom tier.

 • OfferingTreeLimited term support.
 Best for solo teachers running simple cohort programmes.